When it comes to small business website design, it’s important to research before hiring an agency or building the website yourself.

 Want a website that integrates with your accounting software?
 There’s a plugin for that.

-Here are just a few things that we have done for small business customers using open source platforms:
+Here are just a few features we have built for small business customers using open source platforms:

-- An estimate form that calculates concrete required for a job and then provides an instant quote.
+- An estimate form calculates the concrete required for a job and then provides an instant quote.

 - An affiliate system that calculates commissions for referrals from other websites.